KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _colwyn_ [m]; _colwynod_ [p]\
 BRET: OBret. _coloinan_ gl. _catulaster_, MBret. qu_oalen\
 CO: OCo. _coloin_ gl. _catulus_ \
 ETYM: Theoretically, it would be possible to derive \*koligno- by dissimilation from \*koni-gno-, and relate the first element of this compound to PIE \*ken- "young, new" (see PCelt. [\*kanawon-](#kanawon)).
-The second element would be derivable from PIE \*ǵenh₁- "bear, give birth to" (see PCelt. [\*genos-](#genos)).
+The second element would be derivable from PIE \*ǵenh₁- "bear, give birth to" (see PCelt. [\*geno-](#geno)).
 However, this is highly speculative.
 Since no persuasive IE etymology is at hand, it is quite likely that this word was borrowed from some non-IE language.\
 REF: [EDPC]

 ### <a id="kolino">\*kolino- "holly tree" (n)</a>